Fonerge/Value_Currency/README.md

    - Users can select currencies from a dropdown list for both input fields.
    - The application dynamically updates the converted amount based on the selected currencies.

-5. **Responsive Design:**
-   - The application is designed to be responsive and user-friendly on various devices.

 ## Dependencies

 - ReactJS